jfpaliga/CVD-predictor/README.md

 - Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+- The code for the histogram/QQ plots and PPS score heatmaps were taken from the Code Institute "Churnometer" walkthrough project.

 ### Media

 - The photos used on the home and sign-up page are from This Open-Source site